jk-me/jk-me.github.io/_posts/2019-03-11-git_cheat_sheet.markdown

 ---

-A cheat sheet I compiled on remembering how to create your own git repositories.
+A cheat sheet I compiled on creating and working with your own git repositories.

 It was especially useful to have this when it was time to start coding projects.
-Most of the labs don't require you to initilialize your own repos, or branch or commit them.
+Most of the labs don't require you to initialize your own repos, or branch or commit them.

-* git status  //see changes to be added, to be committed
+* `git status`  //see changes to be added, to be committed

+The basic method of updating a repository is add, commit, then push to the remote (stored on Git) repository.

-* $git add .   //prepares all changed files to be committed
+* `git add .` - Prepares all changed files to be committed.
-* $git commit -m ‘message’  //commits files to repo with a commit message
-                              //messages should be in this tense, this commit will “add function x”
+* `git commit -m ‘message’` - Commits added files to repo with a commit message.
+Messages should be in this tense, this commit will "...message".
+For example 'update readme', as the the commit will update the readme when implemented in the project.
-* $git push             //pushes to remote
+* `git push` - pushes all commits to remote
-* $git push -u origin master
+* `git push -u origin master` -  same as git push, but specifies pushing to the master branch

-* $git commit --amend -m ‘updated commit msg’ //changes commit message of last commit
+* `git commit --amend -m ‘updated commit msg’` - changes commit message of last commit

-Connecting remote repo
+**Connecting remote repo**
-* $git init  //create local repository
+To initialize a new git repo, should use `git init` to initialize a repo locally, then create, add and commit some files.
+Then create a repo in your GitHub account, and follow the instructions to connect the remote to your local repo.
-                     //create, add and commit some initial files
+* `git init` - create local repository, then create, add and commit some initial files
-                    //create a new repo in GitHub acc, readme not req if exists
-* $git remote add origin (…link…)  //connects remote repo, check quick setup in online repo
+* `git remote add origin (…link…)` - connects remote repo, check quick setup in online repo
-* $git push -u origin master
+* `git push -u origin master` - pushes first commit to remote repo

-Branches
+**Branches**
+Branches are used to separate code, for example to work on a new feature that you may not want to immediately have on the master version of your project.
+* `git branch` - view branches
+* `git checkout branch-name` - switches branches where future commits will be added
-* $git checkout -b branch-name           //creates new branch ‘branch-name’
+* `git checkout -b branch-name` - creates new branch ‘branch-name’ and switches to have work committed to this branch

-* $git branch             //view branches
-* $git add .               //prepare for commit
-* $git commit -m ‘message’                //commit
+After adding and committing files (be sure to be on correct branch), use one of the following to push to your branch.
+After this first push to a branch, `git push` should automatically go to that branch as well.
-* $git push -u origin branch-name.               //pushes commits to branch
+* `git push -u origin branch-name.` - pushes commits to branch
-* $git push --set-upstream origin branch-name   //pushes commit to branch
+* `git push --set-upstream origin branch-name` - pushes commit to branch, same as above command

-* $git branch -d branch-name   //deletes local branch

 Push branch to master
+When your branch feature is finished, you can merge with your master branch with the following.
-* $git checkout master //switch branches(back to origin)
+* `git checkout master` - switch branches(back to master)
-* $git merge branch-name //merges branch
+* `git merge branch-name` - merges branch

-git add >> commit >> push
+Then git add, commit and push as usual.

+* `git branch -d branch-name` - deletes local branch

+To clone down a branch of a remote repo
+* `git clone -b branch-name ssh-link`
+* `git clone -b branch-name ssh-link --single-branch` Add this flag to prevent fetching all branches in git 1.7.10+